Kyiv Metro: Extension of the first line

 The second stage of construction of the first line started in 1960, and finished on 5 November 1963, with the opening of a 3.4 km section with two stations: Politekhnichnyi Instytut and Zavod Bilshovyk (now Shuliavska station).
 A year later, new type E underground trains were introduced.

 In 1965, the line crossed the Dnieper river on the newly constructed Kyiv Metro Bridge and Rusanivskyi Metropolitan Bridge and was extended to the large residential areas being built along the east bank of the river.
-Like the Dnipro station, Hydropark, Livoberezhna, and Darnytsia stations all were built on-ground.
+Like the Dnipro station, Hidropark, Livoberezhna, and Darnytsia stations all were built on-ground.
 Additionally, to resolve the question of a temporary depot, a permanent depot (Darnytsia Metro Depot) was built between Livoberezhna and Darnytsia stations; importantly, it had access to Kyiv-Dniprovskyi railway station.
 New trains could now be easily transported immediately into the depot, which, having a connection with the metro line, could also easily host trains.

 A few developments were made to the old stations.
 Since Khreshchatyk station was opened with only one exit, a second one was built and opened on 4 September 1965.
 A third exit was finished in May 1970.
 While being modernized, the station was lengthened by 40 meters.

-Further extension of the first line to the east was made in 1968, when Komsomolska station (now Chenihivska station) was opened, along with another facility where the trains could be repaired.
+Further extension of the first line to the east was made in 1968, when Komsomolska station (now Chernihivska station) was opened, along with another facility where the trains could be repaired.

 When it was discovered that Leningrad's Metro E-type underground trains were not suitable for the platform screen doors of new stations under construction, they were delivered to Kyiv in 1969; meanwhile, Kyiv's older D-type trains, which did not have any problems with these new stations, were transported to Leningrad.

 In 1970, an additional carriage was added to every train, for a total of four.
 A fifth was added two years later.
 Since 1972, the number of carriages has remained constant (as of 4 July 2017).

-On 5 November 1971, Kyiv's then-westernmost neighborhoods were connected to the underground.
+On 5 November 1971, Kyiv's then-westernmost neighborhoods were connected to the metro.
 Three new stations were opened: Zhovtneva (now Beresteiska), Nyvky, and Sviatoshyno (now with the "o" removed).
-Thus, the underground was extended to 14 stations and a length of 18.2 km.
+Thus, the metro was extended to 14 stations and a length of 18.2 km.

-On 23 August 1972, the billionth passenger of the Kyiv underground entered the Arsenalna station.
-The worker of the "Arsenal" factory was given a yearly ticket in the underground as a present on such an occasion.
+On 23 August 1972, the billionth passenger of the Kyiv Metro entered Arsenalna station.
+The worker of the "Arsenal" factory was given a yearly ticket for the Metro as commemoration of the event.

-Finally, in 1973–1974, another modernization of the underground was made, the third to the rolling stock.
+Finally, in 1973–1974, another modernization of the Metro was made, the third to the rolling stock.
 New type Eм underground trains from Leningrad's train building facility were delivered to Kyiv.

 Further extensions on this line occurred in 1978 (with Pionerska station, now Lisova) and 2003 (with Zhytomyrska and Akademmistechko stations).